mattiabasone/CanopyGUIEnhancer/README.md

 This extension enhance the standard CambiumNetworks Canopy Web GUI (tested on PMP100 PMP430 and PMP450) Available here: https://goo.gl/0SKMRJ

+## Requirements

+The extension has been tested on the following software versions, with old versions not all features may work.

+* PMP100: 13.4.1
+* PMP430: 13.4.1
+* PMP450: 14.1.1

 ## Features

 * Real time throughput on Statistics -> Ethernet and Statistics -> Radio.